lady-h-world/My_Garden/reading_pages/YinYang/garden_totem.md

 What is evolution?

-No matter how magical a garden plant is, it repeats a life cycle of birth, growth, bloom, mundanity and death.
-In each cycle, when life reaches to the blooming point, that's also the start of languishing; however when it reaches to the bottom point (death), that's also the beginning of rebirth.
+No matter how magical a garden plant may be, it follows a life cycle of birth, growth, bloom, decline, and death.
+In each cycle, when life reaches the blooming point, it also marks the onset of decline.
+However, when it reaches the lowest point (death), it also signifies the beginning of rebirth.

-Antient Chinese brought in the concept of <b>Yin (陰) Yang (陽)</b> to demonstrate this cycle.
-"Yin" means the down point of the cycle while "Yang" means the up point.
-It's been considered as a universal law carried out by everything.
-Our garden totem, the lotus-skeleton is a representation of this cycle too!
+Antient Chinese introduced the concept of <b>Yin (陰) Yang (陽)</b> to illustrate this cycle.
+"Yin" represents the low point of the cycle, while "Yang" represents the high point.
+It has been regarded as a universal law governing everything.
+Our garden totem, the lotus-skeleton, also symbolizes this cycle!

 Life is full of ups and downs.
-The down moments keep pushing us to self-reflect and to learn from the nonfulfillment, while the up moments award our hard working.
-By going through this up and down cycle again and again, human beings are becoming better and better.
+The low moments propel us to self-reflect and glean lessons from the setbacks, while the high moments reward our diligent efforts.
+Through experiencing this cycle of ups and downs repeatedly, human beings continually improve.
 This is the process of evolution.

-Same to our garden plants.
-Their uniqueness and magical power is a result of evolution, and they are still developing new advancements.
+Similarly, our garden plants owe their uniqueness and magical powers to the process of evolution, and they continue to undergo further developments and advancements.

 </p>

 ## Data Science in Time Series

-In data science, we also study a type of "cycle", by discovering the repeated patterns in time, which can help us gain more data insights and achieve better forecasting results.
-The analysis on a sequence of data indexed by time, is called "Time Series".
+In data science, we also study a type of "cycle" by identifying recurring patterns over time.
+This exploration aids in gaining deeper insights into the data and achieving improved forecasting results.
+The analysis of a sequence of data indexed by time is referred to as 'Time Series'.

 <p align="center">🌱 <b>Sprouts Collection Time!</b> 🌱</p>